 Only one application is necessary to be considered for all available scholarships.
 Applications will be evaluated on the basis of the criteria for each fund.

-The application must include official copies of transcripts from the most recently attended college, two letters of recommendation from individuals other than relatives who are familiar with the applicant’s qualities and character, and one community service verification form signed by the organization's representative.
+The application packet must include an official transcript from the most recently attended college, two letters of recommendation from individuals other than relatives who are familiar with the applicant’s qualities and character, and one community service verification form signed by the organization's representative.
 Official transcripts sent from the university may be mailed to the foundation office or emailed to firstname.lastname@example.org.